-Add the plugin header to solve the error.
+To resolve the error, “the package could not be installed. no valid plugins were found.”, add the plugin header to solve the error.
 Follow this up by re-uploading the zipped plugin folder.
 Mentioning the plugin name is a basic requirement for the header.

 Why Can’t I Install Plugins on WordPress: Sometimes You Won’t Have a Clue